 Read the Doctor-waiter’s whole tale on Tumblr!
 It’s an honest-to-Rassilon riot.

-Emily Asher-Perrin wants an apple.
+Emmet Asher-Perrin wants an apple.
 She loves apples.
 Maybe she’s having a craving!